 Therefore, decision-makers, who are responsible of leading the urban transitions to more sustainable and resilient cities, are orphan of evidence in how to implement urban agriculture to maximize its impact on sustainability.
 Yet, several studies have provided some insights that can guide the implementation of urban agriculture.
 For instance, some models explore the rainwater harvesting potential of urban agriculture ( Gittleman et al., 2017; Lupia et al., 2017).
 Broader, Gómez-Villarino and Ruiz-Garcia (2021) developed guidelines to maximize ecosystem services through urban agriculture by applying adaptive design and providing a battery of indicators.
 And, as expected, many models have been developed to quantify food production and food security provided by urban agriculture by simulating a myriad of scenarios with different types of urban agriculture virtually implemented such as rooftop gardens, community gardens or private citizen-led gardens ( Grafius et al., 2020; Grewal & Grewal, 2012; Hsieh et al., 2017; MacRae et al., 2010).
 Yet, a transferable model (applicable to any city) to assess simultaneously several environmental and social benefits is lacking.

 Hence, our goal is to provide a tool to estimate those multiple benefits of urban agriculture that help decision-makers to strategically implement urban agriculture solutions.
 We developed the estimations for eight indicators measuring urban agriculture benefits and a functionality to create scenarios of urban agriculture based on the proportion of elements to be transformed to urban agriculture and on which elements will be transformed.
 Likewise, we packed all those functionalities in an R package called ediblecity.
 In the Methods, we present the interface of the package and then we illustrate the usefulness by applying the model to a neighborhood of Girona (Spain).

+While the package offers default values for nearly all necessary parameters, it's worth noting that these defaults have been tailored to our specific example, which focuses on a mid-sized Western Mediterranean European city.
+Nevertheless, it's important to emphasize that users have the flexibility to customize all parameters according to their specific context.

 Methods

 Implementation: the model under the package